How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 The first step to a beautiful gel mani is shaping your nails.
 Use a nail clipper to trim them to the size and shape you want, then use a nail file to round out the edges for smooth application.

-2) Push cuticles down and apply cuticle oil
+2) Push your cuticles down

 Source: Pexels